ursky/review_paper/README.md

 # Halophile-Review-MS
-Documents for preparing the manuscript of "Applying genome-resolved metagenomics to de-convolute the halophilic microbiome"
+Documents for preparing the manuscript of "Applying genome-resolved metagenomics to de-convolute the halophilic microbiome".